-When it opened in 1926 it stood on a large lot bordered by streets and alleys, so the clear view of the freestanding building allowed for a more dramatic treatment on the exterior.
+When it opened on September 3, 1927 with Jack Mulhall in “The Poor Nut”, it stood on a large lot bordered by streets and alleys, so the clear view of the freestanding building allowed for a more dramatic treatment on the exterior.

 A long, narrow lobby with a barrel vaulted ceiling led to the back of the auditorium and in the center of that lobby was a fountain of a boy holding a copper umbrella which spouted water from its apex and the base was a pedestal of glazed tiles in mixed blues.
 Similar tiles were used to outline the blind panels that made up the walls with poster cases upon them and there were frosted glass Art Deco chandeliers overhead.

 Perhaps the most unusual feature was the act curtain used to cover the picture sheet (screen).
 It was a shiny satin arranged in light and dark colored ‘V’ shapes radiating from the center line of the drapery where they no doubt parted as the footlights bathed the rippling satin in colorful display.
-The shallow balcony held only ten rows but that made the acoustics easier to plan, all the better to enjoy the three-manual, ten-rank Barton theatre pipe organ, the console of which was in ivory with gilt rococo mountings (it was removed and sold years ago).
+The shallow balcony held only ten rows but that made the acoustics easier to plan, all the better to enjoy the 3 manual, 10 rank Barton theatre pipe organ which had been opened by organist Les Hoadley.
+The console of which was in ivory with gilt rococo mountings (it was removed and sold years ago).
 There were only seven control groups of house lights, but then this was a modest movie palace.